ls1intum/Artemis/docs/user/exercises/file-upload.rst

 Conducting a file upload exercise consists of 3 steps:

-1. Setup of the exercie in Artemis
+1. Setup of the exercise in Artemis
-2. Submission of a student
+2. Submission by a student
 3. Assessment by the staff

 Setup